Charlie Peacock

 Charles William Ashworth (born August 10, 1956), known professionally as Charlie Peacock, is an American singer, songwriter, pianist, record producer, and author.
 His albums include Love Press Ex-Curio, Arc of the Circle and No Man's Land (2012).
 He is the founder of re:think, an imprint that signed acts such as Switchfoot.

 Early life

 Peacock was born in Yuba City, California, and his father was a trumpeter and educator.
 As a youth he was inspired by the music of John Coltrane.

-In researching his family history he found out that his father's ancestors had lived in Texas and Louisiana and he is part Black.
+In researching his family history he found out that his father's ancestors had lived in Texas and Louisiana and he is part Black, descended from the Ashworth family.

 During junior and senior high Peacock received instrumental and theory instruction from his father and a local educator.
 Peacock, then known as Chuck Ashworth, left Yuba City High School after his junior year at the age of 16.

 Career

 After leaving California State University, Sacramento in 1976 Peacock began playing jazz piano in the band, The Runners.
 He met author Frank Kofsky at California State University in Sacramento and through him met various jazz artists such as Andrew Hill.